 “Later, I realised the relationship with the spouse should come first.
 If the children see us together and in sync with each other, they will feel more secure and be emotionally more stable.”

-At least once a week, they have a meal together.
+At least once a week, they have a meal together to keep their marriage strong.
 They have a date once in two months at a restaurant and have gone to places such as South Africa and Rome on incentive trips organised by Mr Fok’s company.

 Besides enjoying themselves on their dates, they take the opportunity to talk about serious issues that they do not wish to bring up in front of the kids, such as parenting concerns or talking about in-laws.

 “The programme in 2010 made it clear to us that divorce was not an option and that we would work things out.
 I became less fearful of bringing up sensitive topics with him,” says Ms Koh.

 Their two older daughters encourage them to go on dates.
 Ms Koh has also been taking Tricia and Sarah out separately since they started primary school.

 She says: “They like the one-on-one time when they can open up and talk about anything.
 That’s also how they see the importance of our couple dates.”